tyroney/lghub-startup-fix/README.md

 # LG HUB Restart Script

-PowerShell script to restart Logitech G HUB in a specific order after login.
+PowerShell script to restart Logitech G HUB in a specific order after login to counteract perpetual loading bug.

 ## Why this exists